rosswaycaster/XM-Menu-Player/README.md

 <img width="450" alt="2021-11-02 at 16 29 30" src="https://user-images.githubusercontent.com/1231836/139956753-43875870-2de4-4fdd-b65c-267765b15c98.png">
 </p>

-I got tired of having a browser tab open just to play SiriusXM while working.
+I got tired of having a browser tab open just to play SiriusXM.
 So I created this little menu bar [Electron](https://www.electronjs.org/) application that wraps the web player.
 It also displays the current artist and song title in the menu bar.
 Enjoy! 🎶

 ---